Marija258/Banking_Project_Deposits/README.md

 ## EDA
 **Age**

-At least 75% of the clients are 31 years-old or older.
+75% of the clients in the data set are 31 years-old or older.

 ---
 ![EDA](Documentation/age.jpg)